FS > M.A.Y.B.E.

 That’s it for now…enjoy the weekend!

-Filed in: Therapeutic Practice /144/ | Interests /111/ | Productivity /119/
+Filed in: Interests /111/ | Therapeutic Practice /144/ | Productivity /119/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Atip."
-I think this is related to undercooked food.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Neorerk."
+Which I believe is a term used when speaking about a feeling of a loss of control.

 ·